Degree Programs and Projects

 Some highly structured programs, particularly those involving study in the foreign languages or the natural sciences, are facilitated by a declaration of major by the end of the second semester.

 A department may define standards for the admission of students to its major program.
 Students who do not meet these standards may be denied admission or may be admitted provisionally, pending demonstration of their qualifications for advanced work in the department.

 In addition to specific courses required for a major, cognate courses may be recommended to further the student's particular academic interests or intentions.
 Departments offer different programs of senior work, adjusted both to the nature of the field and to the student's needs.
 A department may offer the equivalent of as many as three units of senior work outside the regular course pattern.
 This senior work may consist of independent study and/or general examination, a senior seminar, or a senior course.
 Students should consult the descriptions of senior work under each department or program for details.
-The senior work courses may be distributed over fall, winter, and spring terms.
+The senior work courses may be distributed over fall, winter, spring, and summer terms.

 Major/Adviser Declaration/Change Forms are available in the Office of the Registrar and each of the Commons offices.
 The declaration Form must be signed by the chair of the major department or program (or designee).

 To change a major, a student must present an academic plan for completion of the new major or program to the adviser and chair or director (or designee) of the proposed major department or program.
 Upon gaining approval of that plan, the student must submit a Change of Major Form to the Office of the Registrar, signed by the adviser and chair (or designee) of the proposed major department or program.

 To complete a joint major, a student is required to: